 Axel’s first novels, Hanky (1978) and Hanna (1983), appeared from Merlin Verlag.
 In Swedish, Ellerströms published his third novel Wilhelm (1993).
 The books are set in small-town Germany, which is sharply but tenderly portrayed.

-Short fiction is a speciality of Axel’s.
+Short fiction was always a speciality of Axel’s.
 Two collections of his short stories have appeared in Swedish from Ellerströms, and in 2008 the Los Angeles publisher Les Figues Press brought out a small selection called A Happy Man and Other Stories.
 In 2014, the German publisher JMB Verlag published Axel’s best stories in the volume Der letzte Wikinger und andere Erzählungen (E).
 Holmby Press recently produced a second English-language collection, a small volume called Dental Gold and Other Stories.

-Axel has a satirical streak, and a life in letters has supplied him with plenty of material for a ‘literary thriller’ called Wenn Wörter töten könnten (E), published in several editions by two German publishers, most recently by JMB Verlag in 2020.
+Axel had a satirical streak, and a life in letters supplied him with plenty of material for a ‘literary thriller’ called Wenn Wörter töten könnten (E), published in several editions by two German publishers, most recently by JMB Verlag in 2020.
 Readers with a command of German will enjoy his merciless portrayal of writers, publishers and academics, mostly from Germany and Sweden.

 In 2016, JMB Verlag brought out the novel Der grüne Himmel (E), also a humorous book but one that conveys low-key wisdom about life and its trials.

 Imke Thormählen works as an academic administrator and writes fiction in her spare time.
 Her first novel, about Napoleon’s first Empress (Joséphine, Bra Böcker/Wiken 1994), appeared while she was still at school.
 She writes the sort of books she’d like to relax with after a hard day at the office, her two main fields being historical fiction and prequels/sequels of classic works of literature.